 But cuttings and coverage aren’t the only measure of success for a PR campaign.

-The first day of the campaign alone saw over 13,000 visitors come through to Westland’s website by following a link in one of the online articles, a big boost for the business.
+The first day of the campaign alone saw 13,000 extra visitors come through to Westland’s website, a massive boost for the business.
 That number is rising every day.

 It’s up to you to determine the measures of success for any campaign you run but chief for us tends to be:-